learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 Available open shifts will appear at the bottom of your schedule, beneath the calendar.
 To pick up an open shift, click on one, then follow the instructions, then confirm the shift has been added to your schedule.

-**Note: For any scheduling issues that can't be resolved through WhenIWork, please contact your Technical Coach Manager: [ruth.mesfun@flatironschool.com](mailto:ruth.mesfun@flatironschool.com).**
+**Note: For any scheduling issues that can't be resolved through WhenIWork, please contact your Faculty Manager: [ruth.mesfun@flatironschool.com](mailto:ruth.mesfun@flatironschool.com).**